Dulquer Salmaan filmography

-Dulquer Salmaan is an Indian actor, playback singer and film producer who works predominantly in Malayalam films, besides few Tamil, Telugu and Hindi films.
+Dulquer Salmaan is an Indian actor, playback singer and film producer who works predominantly in Malayalam films, besides a few Tamil, Telugu and Hindi films.
 He graduated with a bachelor's degree in business management from Purdue University and worked as a business manager in Dubai before pursuing a career in acting.
-Dulquer is a recipient of several awards including, five Filmfare Awards South, a Kerala State Film Award, a Kerala Film Critics Association Award, and a Telangana Gaddar Film Award.
+Dulquer is a recipient of several awards including, five Filmfare Awards South, a Kerala State Film Award, a Kerala Film Critics Association Award, and a Gaddar Telangana State Film Award.